Warfare and Conquest

 Much of the Hebrew Old Testament is a history of what is, rather than what ought to be.
 Many cases of violence were simply committed by violent men, never condoned, and often condemned by God.
 Two examples:

-Genesis 34:2-4, 8, 13-16, and 25-30 describes how in retribution for their raped sister, Simeon and Levi attacked and killed every male in a city, taking their women captive. but in addition to condemnation from their father Jacob (34:30), Joseph also speaks out against his brother's actions, cursing them for their violent retribution for their sister Dinah's rape.
+Genesis 34:2-4, 8, 13-16, and 25-30 describes how in retribution for their raped sister, Simeon and Levi attacked and killed every male in a city, taking their women captive.
+Yet in addition to condemnation from their father Jacob (34:30), Joseph also condemned his brothers' actions, cursing them for their violent retribution for their sister Dinah's rape.
 Genesis 49:5-7:

 Simeon and Levi are brothers; weapons of violence are their swords.
 May I never come into their council; may I not be joined to their company— for in their anger they killed men, and at their whim they hamstrung oxen.
 Cursed be their anger, for it is fierce, and their wrath, for it is cruel!
 I will divide them in Jacob, and scatter them in Israel.